 with exact equality.
 So it's highly unlikely, for example,

-will exactly equal
+that x will exactly equal

 The standard trick is to actually test a range around